Is Sex Binary if Sexual Reproduction Is Binary?

 Colin Wright.
 Understanding the Sex Binary

-17. Assigned sex is a label that you’re given at birth based on medical factors, including your hormones, chromosomes, and genitals … Some people call the sex we’re assigned at birth biological sex.
-But this term doesn’t fully capture the complex biological, anatomical, and chromosomal variations that can occur.
-Having only two options (biological male or biological female) might not describe what’s going on inside a person’s body.
+15. Assigned sex is a label that you’re given at birth based on medical factors, including your hormones, chromosomes, and genitals … Some people call the sex we’re assigned at birth biological sex.
+But … [h]aving only two options (biological male or biological female) might not describe what’s going on inside a person’s body.

 For critical discussion of sex assigned at birth in the context of transgender rights, see Sex Assigned at Birth in the Columbia Law Review.